socek/baelfire/doc/base.rst

 2.1.2 Logging
 -------------

-Tasks and dependencies has logging support.
+Baelfire has a logging support.
 You can turn it on so the build will show much more informations.

 .. literalinclude:: code/doc2.py
     :language: python